 - a.
 Identified the requirements of laws, regulations, and the provisions of contracts and grant agreements that are considered to have a direct and material effect on each federal program. - b.
-Complied, in all material respects, with the requirements identified above in connection with federal awards, except as disclosed in the Schedule of Findings and Questioned Costs. - c.
+Complied, in all material respects, with the requirements identified above in connection with federal awards. - c.
 Made available all information related to federal financial reports and claims for advances and reimbursements.
 Federal financial reports and claims for advances and reimbursements are supported by the books and records from which the financial statements have been prepared and are prepared on a basis consistent with that presented in the Schedule of Expenditures of Federal Awards.
 The copies of federal program financial reports provided are true copies of the reports submitted, or electronically transmitted, to the federal agency or pass-through entity, as applicable. - d.
 Identified and disclosed all amounts, questioned and any known noncompliance with the requirements of federal awards, including the results of other audits or program reviews related to the objectives of the audit. - e.
-Identified previous financial audits, attestation engagements, performance audits, or other studies related to the objectives of the audit and the corrective actions taken to address significant findings and recommendations, including the status of follow-up on prior audit findings (and information about all management decisions) by federal awarding agencies and pass-through entities. - f.
-Provided to you our views on the reported findings, conclusions, and recommendations for your report. - 12.
+Identified previous financial audits, attestation engagements, performance audits, or other studies related to the objectives of the audit and the corrective actions taken to address significant findings and recommendations, including the status of follow-up on prior audit findings (and information about all management decisions) by federal awarding agencies and pass-through entities. - 11.
 We are responsible for follow-up on all prior year(s) findings.
-We have prepared a summary schedule of prior-year findings reporting the status of our efforts in implementation of the prior-year's corrective action plan. - 13.
-We have included in the corrective action plan for current-year findings, the name of the person in our organization responsible for implementation of the actions, the best actions to be taken, and the estimate of a completion date.
-We have taken timely and appropriate steps to remedy fraud, illegal acts, and violations of provisions of contracts or grant agreements, or abuse that you report.
+We have prepared a summary schedule of prior-year findings reporting the status of our efforts in implementation of the prior-year's corrective action plan. - 12.
+There are no significant deficiencies and material weaknesses, in the design or operation of internal control that could adversely affect GWA's ability to initiate, record, process, and report financial information. - 13.
+We are responsible for establishing and maintaining, and have established and maintained, effective internal control over compliance for federal programs that provides reasonable assurance that we are managing federal awards in compliance with laws, regulations, and provisions of contracts and grant agreements that could have a material effect on its federal programs.